resir014/resir014.xyz/src/content/posts/article/2020-10-18-formula-1-but-with-tmgl-points-system/index.md

 **Abu Dhabi GP:** After that insane race at Interlagos, surely we're pumped up for more action.
 Unfortunately, we're at Yas Marina.
 Gasly's short-lived glory was cut short when all of his points are erased after finishing 18th.
 Bottas, Vettel, and Albon, salvages whatever points they could get after losing all of it last round.

+---

-## Recap
+## Conclusion

 So, here are your final results of the 2019 Formula One season, with the TMGL point-loss system.
 The up/down arrows indicate if the driver had gained/lost positions compared to the regular 2019 F1 season.

 ![Untitled-3.png](./Untitled-3.png)

-We can see that since the season was primarily dominated by the top 3 teams, there weren't much changes at the top 5.
+As you can see with this experiment, since the season was primarily dominated by the top 3 teams, there weren't much changes at the top 5.
 Despite some heartbreaking losses on the last race of each step — like Vettel's Monza disaster — the F1 points distribution of 25-18-15-12-10-8-6-4-2-1 spreads out the field a lot more at the front.
 If we were to find substantial changes in the field, we'll have to look at the midfield.

 Both Albon and Gasly remained the outlier within the top 3 teams, with Albon just edging out Gasly by virtue of surviving in the top 10 in Abu Dhabi.
 Lando's messy first 2 steps resulting in him dropping down to 12th in the standings, with Hulkenberg jumping up to 11th after a strong Step 2.

+And not just that, by sheer virtue of luck, other drivers who have never done well throughout a step, can be boosted up in the standings.
+You don't just _have_ to win a lot more times than the other drivers, you have to be _consistent_ in where you finish.

 Despite losing a bunch of points, Lance Stroll managed to finish higher than his regular F1 season.
 This is partly helped by Kimi Raikkonen failing to hold on to his points in each step.